Ghoulean/GhouleanZolaBlog/zola/content/ruina-tier-list/index.md

 And finally, you can (eventually) create a constant light restoration engine for your entire team with Discard Multi-Party compensation.
 However, even when paired with light-hungry builds such as Binah, I still don't consider the amount of setup required to get this running worth the payoff.
 Especially since you can somewhat rely on emo level up for light restores until emo 5, and it's not demanding to include and play light restoration in your decks.

 <todo>

-# Niche

-Key pages that I would only bring if, for whatever reason, I need to fulfill several specific, coinciding requirements at the same time.
-Or if I'm running through Ensemble.

 #### Yujin